Table Of Contents

 In a serverless environment, vendors provision a collection of functions.
 That means you can upload bits of code to help launch a “bare minimum” version of your application to market.

-Then you can upload updates on an ongoing basis to further improve the application.
+You can then upload updates on an ongoing basis to further improve the application.
 A serverless architecture would help you update the app one function at a time.
 Yet, you can still make changes to the whole application, add extensive features, and patch multiple security issues if you want.

 4. Serverless computing boosts productivity